Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2015 Nancy Virden

 So let me ask again, who do you want to be?

 Nonetheless, I’d placed it there.
-The same motivation forced me to confront it consistently regardless of how I felt.
-During what I believed to only be recovery from a major depression episode, it had become clear I was actually experiencing recovery from a much grander problem: life, and my responses to it.
+The same motivation forced me to confront it consistently regardless how I felt.
+During what I believed was recovery from a major depression episode, it became clear I was actually experiencing a much grander change.
+Life, and my responses to it were adjusted.
 I didn’t want to repeat old behaviors that left me ashamed.

 Specific goals came later.
 The sign is no longer up, not because I don’t need to consider the questions, but because they are now automatic in my thought processing.
-Both my wall and mind have space for a plethora of affirmative answers to who am I?
+Both my wall and mind have space for a plethora of affirmative answers.

-Taking those small steps toward who we know we want to be today is healthy and makes us stronger to develop and reach newer aspirations in the future.
-It’s a mistake to chase colossal ambitions that overwhelm and discourage our current strength.
+Taking small steps toward who we want to be today is healthy and makes us stronger.
+It’s a mistake to chase colossal ambitions that overwhelm our current strength.
 One day at time, practice will change our hearts, and give us momentum.